ky-chin/ky-chin.github.io/resume.md

 Assisted office staff in all adoptions and respective inquiries.
 Introduced families to prospective pets to unite pets to their forever homes.

 - United sheltered pets with loving families.
-- Involved heavy interpersonal contact and knowledge of general shelter operations
+- Involved heavy interpersonal contact and knowledge of general shelter operations.
-- Required much flexibility in tasks to be completed
+- Required much flexibility in tasks to be completed.

 [Bellevue College]: http://bellevuecollege.edu